There’s an easy way to lower your monthly mortgage payment, refinance your loan.

-So how do you lower your mortgage payment without refinancing?
+This article explores how you can lower your mortgage payment without needing to refinance your loan.

 1. Re-Amortize Your Mortgage